-Herbs do more than spice up food.
+Herbs do more than just spice up food.
 They are nature’s healer.
-In teas, smoothies, and on plates they promote a healthy and warming glow throughout the body, while providing numerous health benefits, without risky side effects prescription medicine causes.
+Including them in teas, smoothies and on plates, they promote a healthy and warming glow throughout the body, while providing numerous health benefits, without risky side effects prescription medicine causes.

-6. Ginger is a natural antioxidant and antiseptic.
+6. Ginger: Is a natural antioxidant and antiseptic.
 It improves circulation to all parts of the body, helps move stagnation, and reduces inflammation that contributes to stiff achy joints.
 Ginger baths are warming, muscle relaxing, and cold and flu relieving.
-Simmer eight ounces of ginger in a half gallon of water at a low boil for twenty minutes, and then strain into the bathtub.
+Simmer 220grams of ginger in two litres of water at a low boil for twenty minutes, and then strain into the bathtub.

 7. Horseradish: Is high in vitamin C and aids in the digestion of fatty foods.
 Horseradish is antiseptic and helps open congested respiratory passages.